Music of Stranger Things: Show theme

-The show's theme is based on an unused piece Stein composed much earlier that ended up in a library of work that was available for potential commercial licensing.
-The duo shared a "loose" version of the potential demo with the production staff, who thought that with some reworking it would be good for the opening credits.
+The show's theme is based on an unused piece Stein composed much earlier that ended up in a library of work used by the Duffers as a "big pool to grab from" when editing the show.
+For the theme Stein and Dixon tried several ideas, but taking from the demos, the Duffers found the theme and thought that with some reworking it would be good for the opening credits.
+It had originally been placed in a Dropbox folder set aside for if a client wanted to license music from the composers or if they needed something cinematic.
 Dixon and Stein proceeded to retool the demo, and on the staff's suggestion, made it "bigger, bolder and kind of build to a climax," a goal that was ultimately achieved with the inclusion of Prophet V, Roland SH-2, and Mellotron synthesizers, coupled with the usage of various filters.
 They also produced additional versions that varied in length, so as to ease the integration of the theme into the as-of-then uncompleted, tentative opening sequence.

 After the release of the show's first season and its meteoric rise in popularity that followed, Dixon and Stein's composition quickly gained a large amount of popularity as well.
 Various musical entertainers such as the band Blink-182 have used the track in their live productions, and a number of amateur musicians have posted cover versions to YouTube.
 The piece also won the award for Outstanding Original Main Title Theme Music at the 69th Primetime Creative Arts Emmy Awards.